-Phusion Passenger is a web application server that can run Ruby, Node.js, and Python applications on your webserver.
+Phusion Passenger is a web application server that can run Ruby, Node.js, and Python applications on your web server.
 It integrates with both Apache and Nginx to serve content to your visitors.
-Historically, this application was difficult to integrate with cPanel servers, which would combine the power of Ruby applications with the ease of management that cPanel provides, but recent advancements make setting up your Passenger module very simple.
+Historically, this application was difficult to integrate with cPanel servers, which would combine the power of Ruby applications with the ease of management that cPanel provides, but recent advancements make setting up your Passenger module very simple on both a VPS server as well as a dedicated server.
 This easy walkthrough will show you how to add Passenger, Apache mod_passenger, and the supporting Ruby installation to cPanel.
 Continue reading “Using Passenger with cPanel on CentOS 7”

 An SSL certificate is an electronic ‘document’ that is used to bind together a public security key and a website’s identity information (such as name, location, etc.) by means of a digital signature.
 The ‘document’ is issued by a certificate provider such as GlobalSign, Verisign, GoDaddy, Comodo, Thawte, and others.
 For more information, visit the article: What is an SSL Certificate?